 In a further variation on this embodiment, the system can convert the set of hybrid-manufacturing constraints to a satisfiability modulo theory (SMT) problem.
-The system can determine the feasible hybrid-manufacturing plans by solving the SMT problem using a Satisfiability (SAT) modulo difference logic.
+The system can determine the feasible hybrid-manufacturing plans by solving a Satisfiability (SAT) modulo difference logic.

-In a further variation on this embodiment, each cost can be associated with one or more of: tool set-up cost; shutdown cost; and material cost.
+In a further variation on this embodiment, each cost can 15 be associated with one or more of: tool set-up cost; shutdown cost; and material cost.